 They "got engaged on the sly," but waited four days before approaching her parents.
 The Duke of Fife would "dispel any illusion" that Christopher would have in marrying his daughter.

 Tomorrow came and went, and no engagement was announced.
-Three years later, Prince Henry, who had been created the Duke of Gloucester, was expected to announce his engagement the duke of Buccleuch’s youngest daugher, 23- year old Lady Angela Scott, a "pretty brunette who loves open air life and is a good rider to the hounds."
+Three years later, Prince Henry, who had been created the Duke of Gloucester, was expected to announce his engagement the Duke of Buccleuch’s youngest daughter, 23- year old Lady Angela Scott, a "pretty brunette who loves open-air life and is a good rider to the hounds."
 The engagement was "likely to be announced soon," after King George recovered from an illness.
 The King recovered, but no announcement.

 It was another Scott sister, Lady Alice who married Prince Henry, the Duke of Gloucester, in 1935.

 When Princess Ingrid of Sweden arrived unexpectedly in London in 1932, she quickly "became the most talked about girl in Great Britain."
 Some assumed that Ingrid was going to marry King George V’s fourth son, Prince George, Ingrid, whose mother was a British princess, often spent time in England with her grandfather, the Duke of Connaught.
 This time, Ingrid joined Princess Alice, Countess of Athlone and her husband, Lord Athlone, and the Prince of Wales and Prince George for an "intimate dinner" at George’s York House apartment.
 The news of their dinner together only "strengthened rumors of an impending announcement" of Princess Ingrid’s engagement to Prince George.